 Home blood pressure readings: these are readings taken by a person whilst seated and at rest at home using a standard blood pressure machine.

 Ambulatory blood pressure readings: these are readings taken at regular intervals whilst you go about your normal activities.
-A small machine that is attached to your arm takes and records the readings.
+A small machine that is attached to your arm takes and records the readings, usually over a 24-hour period.

 - Just a high systolic pressure - for example, 170/70 mm Hg.